agraef/raptor/README.md

   between banks more easily (maybe also through a MIDI controller).

-- A MIDI mapping for the meter and tempo controls in the raptor-preset subpatch should be added so that it becomes easier to change these parameters on the fly while playing.
-(The TouchOSC layout has some controls for these parameters on its third page, though.)
+- A MIDI mapping for the meter and tempo controls in the raptor-preset subpatch is in order.
+(The TouchOSC layout already has some controls for these parameters on its third page, though.)

-- The MIDI mapping is somewhat idiosyncratic right now and matches the MIDI controllers that I'm using, so you may have to edit this in the "midi-in" subpatch inside the "controls" subpatch to adjust it to your liking, or use some MIDI remapping software to make it work for the MIDI equipment that you have.
+- The MIDI mapping is somewhat idiosyncratic and matches the MIDI controllers that I'm using, so you may have to edit this in the "midi-in" subpatch inside the "controls" subpatch.
 A MIDI learn capability would be nice to have in order to simplify these kinds of adjustments.

 - SPP (song position pointer) and tempo sync through MIDI clock messages aren't supported right now.
 Use Jack transport instead if you need that kind functionality.

-- Currently it's not possible to change tempo and timebase inside a measure.
-  If Raptor is running and you change tempo, meter, division etc., it will only take effect *after* the current measure.
-This also affects tempo/timebase changes initiated by changing presets.
-Also, if you're driving Raptor from a DAW, you'll have to make sure that tempo and meter changes only take place at measure boundaries.
-(Even then, Raptor may sometimes be off by a measure if it receives the tempo/meter information too late.
-This is a real bug and won't be easy to fix until we redesign Raptor so that it can pick up meter and tempo changes at arbitrary positions inside a measure.)
+- Jack transport sync is half-broken right now because in Raptor tempo and meter changes only take effect at measure boundaries.
+To make things worse, even if you adhere to this in your DAW, Raptor may still be off by a measure if it receives the tempo/meter information from Jack too late.
+This is a real bug for which no easy solution exists until Raptor's inner loop is redesigned so that it can pick up meter and tempo changes at arbitrary positions inside a measure.